-The other nice thing about these mints is that these mints are easy to adjust for your preference and occasion.
+The other nice thing about these mints is that they are easy to adjust for your preference and occasion.
 Do you like almond as much as I do?
 Use almond extract.
 Is peppermint your flavor of choice?
 Use peppermint extract instead.
 My brother prefers butter flavoring.
 Vanilla can be used, too.
 The extract choice is up to you!

 3 ounces cream cheese, softened

-1/2 teaspoon almond extract (or any extract flavoring of your choice)
+1/2 – 1 teaspoon almond extract (or any extract flavoring of your choice)

 3 cups powdered sugar

 With your hands, roll cream cheese dough into 1/2 inch size balls.
 Roll the balls in colored sugar.
-Place on an ungreased baking sheet, and flatten with a fork.
+Place on an ungreased baking sheet and flatten with a fork.
 Let stand for 1 hour to harden.

 Depending on the size of the mints you roll, this recipe yields between 3 and 4 dozen mints.

 You can use extract to flavor your mints like I do.
 Watkins is my favorite brand of extracts, especially when it comes to almond extract.
 Depending on the extract you are using, you may use 1/2 to 1 teaspoon, so start with the smaller amount and add more until it reaches the strength you prefer.